ISO 42500

-ISO 42500 "Sharing economy - General principles" standard identifies the general principles to be used by all types and sizes of organization in Sharing Economy (e.g. commercial enterprises, government agencies, not-for-profit organizations).
+ISO 42500 "Sharing economy - General principles" is an international standard issued by the International Organization for Standardization that identifies the general principles to be used by all types and sizes of organization in a sharing economy (e.g. commercial enterprises, government agencies, not-for-profit organizations).

 The organizations that choose to use ISO 42500 as a reference for general principles, can help improve information and transparency towards their customers.

 ISO 42500 was published for the first time in November 2021 by the Committee ISO/TC 324.

 Main requirements of the standard

 ISO 42500: 2021 is structured according to the following chapters: